What is Purchase Order Funding & Trade Import Financing?

 Can a Bankers Vendor Guarantee or Bankers Trade Financing Help Your Business Grow?

-What is Purchase Order & Trade Import Financing?
+What are Purchase Order Funding and Trade Financing?

 What is Purchase Order Factoring?

 Invoice Factoring Example: Selling pet toys to Walmart is your big business.
-You ship the toys, Walmart loves them but pays you 90(!) days later.
-You can’t wait 90 days for your money (no monies for more product, payroll, rent, marketing, food) so you sell your Walmart invoices to Bankers Factoring on an ongoing basis.
+You ship the toys, and Walmart loves them but pays you 90(!) days later.
+You can’t wait 90 days for your money (no monies for more products, payroll, rent, marketing, food), so you sell your Walmart invoices to Bankers Factoring on an ongoing basis.
 This is an example of Invoice Factoring.

 What does PO Funding Cost?